Pi4J/pi4j.github.io/content/documentation/io-types/pwm.md

 ### Code example

-The following example is an extract of the [CrowPi example project](../../examples/crowpi/crowpi-examples.md) which includes a component to control a buzzer with PWM.
+The following example is an extract of a [CrowPi](/sbc/crowpi) example project that includes a component to control a buzzer with PWM.
 Of importance, this example executes on a Raspberry Pi4, the buildPwmConfig(Context pi4j, int address) example code uses pigpio-pwm and the value passed for 'address' is the BCM pin number.